Numerical approach to compressible shallow-water dynamics of neutron-star spreading layers: Numerical algorithm

 Cubic, triangular, and hexagonal meshes are based on cube, icosahedron, and dodecahedron, respectively.
 The refinement of cubic and triangular meshes is achieved by subdividing each face into 4 parts and then projecting the resulting vertices onto the sphere.
 This results in a fast and consistent way of creating a fine mesh.
 One issue with this approach is the impossibility to directly set the desired number of faces.
 The hexagonal mesh is generated by projecting the centers of a triangular mesh onto a sphere and using them as new vertices.

 Different types of mesh have different defining traits.
 The triangular mesh has a large number of similarly sized faces, so it is more computationally expensive.
 The cubic mesh has fewer faces on the same level of subdivision; however, the shape and size of these faces differ.
-The hexagonal mesh shares an edge with every neighbor, although some of the faces are pentagons that are considerably smaller than their neighboring faces.
+In the hexagonal mesh every two neighboring cells share an edge, although some of the faces are pentagons that are considerably smaller than their neighboring faces.

 In order to apply the algorithm to a spherical mesh, several adaptations have to be made.
-We can treat meshes either like polyhedra or as spherical tessellations.
+We can treat meshes either like a polyhedra or as spherical tessellations, as shown Fig.~\ref{fig:pln_vs_sph}.
 The first case requires us to work with broken straight lines, while the second one turns straight lines into great circle arcs and requires spherical trigonometry.
 After multiple tests, we decided to use spherical tessellation as it is more physically correct and no `mountains' or `trenches' are introduced into geometry.
+Use of spherical tessellation allows us to use the algorithm from Section ~\ref{sec:MUSCL} with minimal changes, such as replacing lines with great circle arcs and using spherical trigonometry.

 Every face is treated as a spherical polygon with vertices $\{\vector{r}_k\}_{k=1}^n$.
 The center of a cell $\vector{R}_i$ is therefore defined as